DATA UPDATE: Learn more about the IZERVAY 3.5-year GATHER2 open-label extension (OLE) trial

 CONTRAINDICATIONS

-IZERVAY® is contraindicated in patients with ocular or periocular infections and in patients with active intraocular inflammation.
+IZERVAY® (avacincaptad pegol intravitreal solution) is contraindicated in patients with ocular or periocular infections and in patients with active intraocular inflammation.

 WARNINGS AND PRECAUTIONS